Private Forests Profile

 Campaign to reform forestry practices

-A strong coalition of Oregon legislators, working on behalf of rural residents and public environmental health interests, pursued legislation in the 2015 legislative session to increase public transparency and accountability around uses of aerial pesticide and herbicide spraying, and to better protect public and environmental health by establishing no-spray buffers around homes, schools and streams.
+In 2015 a strong coalition of Oregon legislators, working on behalf of rural residents and public environmental health interests, pursued legislation to increase public transparency and accountability around uses of aerial pesticide and herbicide spraying.
 Unfortunately SB 613 was shunted to a closed-door working group where it languished, while another committee produced a watered-down bill backed by the timber industry.
 [Learn more.]